Mayflower Bocawina National Park: Sightings

 Up to date, 3 Maya temples have been discovered and a visitor center has been constructed.
 The Maya Center is located on the road opposite the visitor center.
 Maintzunun and T'au Witz are located a short distance away from the visitor center.

 Species

 Since its establishment as a national park, an estimated 238 species of birds have been identified.
 Some species include the motmot, parrot and toucan.
 Other than birds there is also wildlife present such as anteater, howler monkey, jaguars and tapirs.

 Three waterfalls are also located within the parks 7,000 acres.
-Bocawina and Three Sisters falls are in close proximity to each other and are accessible hiking around the mountain area.
+Bocawina and Three Sisters falls are in close proximity to each other and are accessible by hiking around the mountain area.
 Antelope Falls, on the other hand, is a more difficult hike up during the rainy season.
 Due to the fact that Antelope Falls is close to the Mayan city, it is believed that the fall held significant importance to the city's survival.